bnossum/midgetv/README.md

 # midgetv
 RISC-V controller with Wishbone interface specifically for Lattice iCE40 FPGAs. midgetv is a non-pipelined, multi-cycle design.
-A small implementations size is the primary goal of midgetv.

 ## Goals
-- To provide a small RV32I compliant RISC-V ISA controller on the Lattice iCE40 family FPGAs
-  - optionally omit the 64-bit counter for cycle counting
-  - optionally omit the 64-bit retired instructions counter
-  - optionally omit the 64-bit mtime counter.
-  - optionally omit CSR instructions
-  - optionally omit interrupt handling
-- Enable a future extension with a cache, for this reason the SRAM interface of midgetv is close to Wishbone.
-- A thorough simulation of the instructions
+- Small implementations size
+- Easy interconnect to external modules with Wishbone
+- Full compliance with RV32I as per riscv-spec-v2.2.pdf
+- Full compliance with riscv-privileged-v1.10.pdf

 ## Requirements
 I try not to tie-in this code to any particular tools, but there are certain dependencies:

 - GNU Make
 - gcc
-  - On the host environment to compile some utility programs and simulation binaries
+  - On the host environment to compile some utility programs and simulation binaries.
   - As a cross compiler to compile C and assembler programs for RISC-V.
 - Verilator for simulation
 - emacs (for Verilog-Mode)
 - A toolchain for FPGA compilation and upload, for example:
   - iCEcube2 from Lattice
   - A toolchain based on the emminent icestorm project, such as: yosys/arachne-pnr/icepack

+All my work is done under Linux.

 ## Status
 - Passes internal instruction testing program in simulation